OS2mo/os2mo/docs/dev/configuration.rst

 * ``show_roles`` Indicates whether the column ``Roller`` should be shown in the OU overview

-If a settings is identicated for a given OU, this will be used.
+If a setting is identicated for a given unit, this will be used.
 If the setting is not available, it will inherit the value from the nearest parent in the tree with the value set.
-If no parents has a value for the particular setting, a global value will be used.
+If no parent has a value for the particular setting, a global value will be used.

 Setting configuration options